BrandonGroenewold/Big-Data-Amazon/README.md

 Amazon has several policies to reduce the bias of its Vine reviews: [https://www.amazon.com/gp/vine/help?ie=UTF8](https://www.amazon.com/gp/vine/help?ie=UTF8).

 But are Vine reviews truly trustworthy?
-Your task is to investigate whether Vine reviews are free of bias.
-Use either PySpark or, for an extra challenge, SQL to analyze the data.
+Using PySpark and SQL the data will be analyzed.

 * If you choose SQL, first use Spark on Colab to extract and transform the data and then load it into a SQL table on your RDS account.
 Perform your analysis with SQL queries on RDS.